PMBio/scdali/README.md

 - scDALI-Hom - test for homogeneous allelic imbalance
 - scDALI-Joint - test for either kind of allelic imbalance

-In addition scDALI the package includes methods for approximationg the scDALI generative model and estimate allelic rates for per cell.
+The scDALI package allows for estimating allelic rates in each cell as a function of the cell state.
 These estimates can be used for downstream analyses, such as visualization of variable regions and effect size determination.

 ## Examples